User-generated content (UGC) has become one of the best digital marketing strategies for building trust, community, and authenticity.

 UGC usage rights are the permissions a brand needs to legally reuse content created by someone else.
 These rights outline how and where the content can appear across social media, websites, ads, or other channels.
 They exist to keep brands aligned with copyright laws, intellectual property rights, and platform-specific legal frameworks that protect the original creator.

 Yes.
-Even if content is public, fair use rarely applies to commercial content creation or marketing.
+Even if the content is public, fair use rarely applies to commercial content creation or marketing.
 Brands must secure explicit permission or a usage license to avoid violating copyright laws or privacy rules.
 Public visibility does not grant automatic rights, especially when the content will be repurposed in paid ads or cross-channel campaigns.

 The creator remains the copyright owner of their content, even when it tags your brand or appears on a public platform.
 Social platforms host the content and may license it internally, but they do not transfer ownership to brands.